AlinaWithAFace/CISC-220-Lab-06/README.md

 void push(string s);
 void addFirst(string s);
 void printList();
-void getScore();  // This is the new method – each word already has a gameScore.
+void getScore(); // This is the new method – each word already has a score.
 This method just traverses the linked list from the first to the last node and keeps a running total of the wscore of each node.
-Then the gameScore field is set to that total.
+Then the score field is set to that total.
 ```

 To Test: